Minoxidil – What the Scientific Studies Say

 But who has time to read all these scientific studies in detail?
 Hardly anyone.
 That’s why we’ve done the hard work for you and present only the key takeaways from numerous studies.
 You’re welcome.

-Hence why we say that Minoxidil is the only proven topical treatment.)
 There are numerous scientific studies that support the effectiveness of high-strength Minoxidil in slowing, stopping and in some cases reversing hair loss.

 We’ve summarised some of the findings later on in this article, in case you want to do a deep dive.